NE-Practicals-2025/mobile_template/ReadMe.md

-# EventHub - Expo Router Template
+# EventHub - NE Mobile Template

 Welcome to the NE Mobile template!
 This is a starter template built with Expo Router to help you quickly finish your mobile NE.
 Here's how to get started: